wchen777/tcp-ip/questions.md

 where to initialize UDP socket when sending messages through link layer

 registering application layer handler and why we need this -- HandlerFunc, still differentiating between protocol numbers?, write a generic function that differentiates between the two handlers somehow?

+- closed vs deleted?
+Does deleted mean that both ends are closed?